-A popular discussion topic among economists, social scholars, and casual observers alike, this generation has been labeled with a uniquely dichotomous reputation.
-Innovators and freeloaders.
-Minimalist and overly indulged.
-Globally conscious and distracted.
-The list goes on.
-Millennials are used to the scrutiny and have learned to tune out the negative stereotypes.
+A popular discussion topic among economists, social scholars, and casual observers alike, this generation has endured years of unrelenting scrutiny, with a famously dichotomous reputation between admirers and critics.
+Innovators vs. freeloaders; minimalists vs. overly indulged; socially conscious vs. distracted.
+And the list goes on.

 Gen X (born 1965 – 1980)